Is Retail Fraud a Deportable Offense? What are the Immigration Consequences?

 Does a conviction under advisement or the Holmes Youthful Training Act (HYTA) count as a conviction?

-Michigan and many local municipalities have laws permitting judges to accept a defendant’s guilty plea but not enter a public conviction.
+Michigan and many local municipalities have laws permitting judges to accept a defendant’s guilty plea without entering a public conviction.
 Some examples include the First Offender’s Program, 771.1, Holmes Youthful Training Act, a Delayed Sentence, and State Pretrial Diversion.
-Federal law still considers offenses resolved with a plea under these programs a conviction, even though they prevent a public state-level criminal history.
+Federal law still considers offenses resolved through these programs a conviction, even though they prevent a public state-level criminal history from being reported.
 Experienced, resourceful, and influential defense lawyers understand that a way to avoid triggering immigration consequences is to persuade the prosecutor to modify the charge to one not considered a CMT, such as Disturbing the Peace.
 A plea to retail fraud, even if taken under advisement, can be a deportable offense.
 A diversion program that does not require a guilty plea and doesn’t result in a conviction might not be considered a CMIT.

 Failure to Pay a Retail Fraud Civil Demand Notice is NOT a Deportable Offense

 In addition to criminal charges, a store might serve you with a civil demand notice, usually for $200.00.
 Michigan law provides that a merchant can recover up to $200.00 in a civil fine and criminal restitution.
-This is a civil action in addition to the criminal prosecution.
-Whether the civil penalty is paid or not doesn’t impact the criminal charge or immigration proceedings.
+This fine is a civil action in addition to the criminal prosecution.
+Whether the defendant pays the civil penalty doesn’t impact the criminal charge or immigration proceedings.

 Inadmissibility Issues Due to a Retail Fraud Conviction

 Under §212 of the INA, there are several reasons someone might be found “inadmissible.”
-Individuals admitting to or convicted of moral turpitude crimes are considered inadmissible.
-Immigration laws triggered by a shoplifting, theft, or retail fraud conviction can make it challenging to apply for entry into the United States, change or extend someone’s nonimmigrant status, or make it impossible to apply for American citizenship.
-In addition, a person must be considered admissible to obtain public benefits and assistance.
-If you are convicted of retail fraud and you’re not a United States Citizen, it is essential that you seek the advice and counsel of a qualified, experienced immigration lawyer.
+Individuals who have admitted to or been convicted of crimes involving moral turpitude are considered inadmissible.
+Immigration laws triggered by a conviction for shoplifting, theft, or retail fraud can make it challenging to apply for entry into the United States, change or extend someone’s nonimmigrant status, or render it impossible to apply for American citizenship.
+Additionally, a person must be “admissible” to receive public benefits and assistance.
+Any non-citizen facing retail fraud charges must seek the advice and counsel of a qualified, experienced immigration lawyer.

 Michigan Criminal Defense Attorney